backstage/backstage/docs/getting-started/app-custom-theme.md

 For this example we'll show you how you can expand the sidebar with a sub-menu:

 1. Open the `Root.tsx` file located in `packages/app/src/components/Root` as this is where the sidebar code lives
-2. Then we want to add the following imports for the icons:
+2. Then we want to add the following import for `useApp`:

    ```tsx title="packages/app/src/components/Root/Root.tsx"
    import { useApp } from '@backstage/core-plugin-api';